justindav1s/rh-sso-openshift-oracle/README.md

 In the **build** folder there is

    * **Dockerfile** : this specifies the build of our new custom image. the first **FROM** line may need to be edited to point at the coreact location and/or tag for the base image.
 The Dockerfile then copies resources out of **dependencies** folder and puts them in the appropriate folders in the image
      * Of note in the **dependencies** folder is the **standaone-openshift.xml**.
 The contains RH-SSOs base config.
 This file has been adapted so that RH-SSO can pick up database config from the container at runtime.
-This config is injected by a K8s secret.
+This config is injected by a K8s secret, more details on this in the **deploy** section below.
      * ```
         <datasource jndi-name="java:jboss/datasources/KeycloakDS" pool-name="KeycloakDS" enabled="true" use-java-context="true">
             <connection-url>${env.DB_URL}</connection-url>